 Replace ХХХХХХХХХХХХХХХ with your Facebook App ID.

-If you sell globally one of the steps you have to take is to configure multi currency in Magento 2 to provide a variety of currencies for your customers.
+If you sell globally one of the steps you have to take is to to provide a variety of currencies for your customers.
 Magento 2 currency rates are part of this multi currency setup.

 So, in this article you will learn all about currency rates and how to configure them in your store.